AngeloAntona/MiniLabSynth/README.md

 * *Drum Sounds* &rarr; playKick, playSnare, playClosedHiHat, and playCrashCymbal generate various drum sounds using techniques like white noise generation and filter application.
 * *Amplitude Analysis* &rarr; getAmplitude analyzes the audio signal to calculate the amplitude for visualization purposes.

+If it's more convenient, the information described above is available in the chart provided [here](similUML.pdf).

 ### Audio Chain

 The audio chain is constructed in the AudioModel class following the scheme represented below: